chrismartin-io/express-jobly/README.md

 Created by Jennifer and Chris

-Jobly backend is an express backend built for job hunting application.
+Jobly backend is an express backend built for a job board.
+The project was built in Node, Express, and PostgreSQL.
 The development of the backend was unique as we jointly decided to do test driven development(TDD) for this project.

 We overcome our fear of tests and had a lot of fun.
-Due to this project requireing a change in the API call, `GET /companies/[handle]` from:
+Due to this project requireing a change in the API call's response, `GET /companies/[handle]` from:

 ```
 {companies: [companyData, ...]}